gnafit/gna/CONTRIBUTING.md

 # Code style

-* Two space indentation, no tabs.
+* 4 space indentation, no tabs.
 * Class members should start with 'm_'.
 * Class methods are called with explicit `this->method()` to distinguish them from static functions.
 * Composite names follow camelCaseAgreement.